-OPTIONAL hues: Thalo Green* (any brand), Thalo Blue*, Hansa Yellow, AZO yellow, (DS) Permanent Brown, (DS) Cerulean Blue, (Grumbacher) Thio Violet.
+OPTIONAL hues: Thalo Blue*, Hansa Yellow, AZO yellow, (DS) Cerulean Blue, (Grumbacher) Thio Violet.

-OPTIONAL materials: salt, masking tape, masking fluid, old brush, small piece bar soap.
+OPTIONAL, seldom used materials: salt, masking tape, masking fluid, old brush, small piece bar soap

-NOTES: When you read the manufacturer’s name in front of a color, it most likely is a phthalo hue.
-For example: Windsor Blue or Windsor Green, Rembrandt Blue or Rembrandt Green.
-Rembrandt Blue Green is a combo of both phthalos – blue and green!
+*When you read the manufacturer’s name in front of a color, it most likely is a phthalo hue.
+For example: Windsor Blue or Windsor Green, Rembrant Blue or Rembrant Green.
+Rembrant Blue Green is a combo of both Phthalos – blue and green!
 Phthalo (thalo) is found in the “ingredients” of most greens and some blues.
-Cobalt Blue Hue by Holbein has phthalo in it, as does Maimeri brand Primary Blue-Cyan.
+Cobalt Blue Hue by Holbein has Phthalo in it, as does Maimerie brand Primary Blue-Cyan.
 Phthalo is found in most sap greens, Hooker’s greens, and Viridian.
 (Hooker’s also has black.)
 Interesting.

-You can make Daniel Smith’s Green Gold by mixing any brand of Aureolin Yellow with WN Green Gold (not on my list).
+You can replicate Daniel Smith’s Green Gold by mixing any brand of Aureolin Yellow with WN Green Gold (not on my list).
 Try mixing Burnt Sienna + Alizarin to make your version of Permanent Brown.
-Daniel Smith has a new Cerulean Blue (which I like) that does not have a greenish tint to it, is semi-transparent, non-staining, and sedimentary (granular).
-His old Cerulean Blue has “Chromium” as part of the name.
+Daniel Smith has a new Cerulean Blue (which I like) that does not have white nor a greenish tint to it, is semi-transparent, non-staining, and sedimentary (granular).
+His old Cerulean Blue has “Chromium” (greenish) as part of the name.